xlnwel/deep-reinforcement-learning/lab-taxi/README.md

 # Taxi Problem

+### Cannot solve :(

+I've tried to implement it in SARSA, Q-learning, even eligibility trace, and tuned hyperparameters for like a day… The best result I obtained is around 9.5, still 0.2 away from solving.
+I decided to leave this to another day:(.
+Here's something I've tried

+1. For policy strategy, UCB works worse than epsilon greedy.
+That may be because $c$ in UCB is harder to tune than $\epsilon$.
+2. I've tried to decay $\epsilon$ every many episodes or every many steps.
+The latter one works better than the former one
+3. I've fine tuned the hyperparameters for a day, $\alpha,\gamma$ is obviously corelated with each other, $\epsilon$ is related to the decay rate and the time to decay.
+These make it hard to locate a precise area of good hyperparamter values

 ### Getting Started

 Read the description of the environment in subsection 3.1 of [this paper](https://arxiv.org/pdf/cs/9905014.pdf).
 You can verify that the description in the paper matches the OpenAI Gym environment by peeking at the code [here](https://github.com/openai/gym/blob/master/gym/envs/toy_text/taxi.py).